oracle-livelabs/apex/apex-professional-hol17/implementing-security-inapp.md

 ## Task 1: Implement Social Sign In(Facebook) Authentication in Online Shopping Cart Application.

  In this hands-on lab, you create a Social Sign-in authentication scheme to enable Facebook Authentication.
-You test the authentication scheme.

  1. Log in to Facebook’s developer [console](https://developers.facebook.com/).
 Login to the Meta for Developers using your **Facebook Credentials** and then select **My Apps**.